 3. Feed high-quality nutritious food for your Lab.
 I prefer feeding homemade food suitable to its body

 4. Stay away from excess commercial foods and treats as they contain preservatives.

-6. Make sure that your lab is slim by giving him the right quantity of foods to prevent obesity.
+6. Make sure that your lab is slim by giving him the right quantity of food and prevent obesity.